paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-023-miscellaneous-studies-and-reports.md

 Section 732(b)(1) of the John S. McCain National Defense Authorization Act for Fiscal Year 2019, referred to subsec. (b)(11), is section 732(b)(1) of Pub.
 L. 115–232, div.
 A, title VII, Aug.
 13, 2018, 132 Stat.
 1817, which is not classified to the Code.

 #### Amendments
+2025—Subsec. (b)(8).
+Pub.
+L. 119–60 substituted “Class A and Class B mishaps, and a summary count of all Class C mishaps,” for “Class A, Class B, and Class C mishaps”.

+2024—Subsec. (b)(5).
+Pub.
+L. 118–159 amended par.
+(5) generally.
+Prior to amendment, par.
+(5) read as follows: “A summary of each upgrade or downgrade of the combat readiness of a unit that was issued by the commander of the unit, together with the rationale of the commander for the issuance of such upgrade or downgrade.”

 2023—Subsec. (a)(1), (2).
 Pub.
 L. 118–31 inserted “and the Space Force” after “active and reserve components”.

 2022—Subsec. (b)(11), (12).
 Pub.
 L. 117–263 added par.
 (11) and redesignated former par.
 (11) as (12).